olenbetong/react-data-object-connect/README.md

 - useCurrentIndex(dataObject) - Returns only the current index
 - useCurrentRow(dataObject) - Returns the current record
 - useData(dataObject) - Returns an array with all records currently in the data object
+- useDataWithFilter(dataObject, filter, type) - Like useData, but loads data with the given filter.
+Type can be filterString or whereClause (defaults to filterString) and must be a string
 - useDirty(dataObject) - Returns a boolean indicating if the current row is dirty or not
 - useError(dataObject) - Returns any loading error message
 - useLoading(dataObject) - Returns a boolean indicating if the data object is loading or not